rpbouman/huey/README.md

 <img width="761" height="488" alt="image" src="https://github.com/user-attachments/assets/fdf53b05-610e-48a3-a6da-46b775cb9779" />

-Note: if you want to export an entire datasource, then you can also go to the [Datasource tab](#datasource-tab) and click the download button on the datasource.
+Note: if you want to export an entire datasource, then you can also go to the [Datasource tab](#datasource-tab) and click its Download button.

 ### Title and Title template
 In the heder of the export dialog, you can control the title of the query by using the title template.